 Why not shorten the workweek?

 These pilot programs were a smashing success as 97% of the workers wanted to continue the shortened workweek.
-In fact, some of the respondents reported that no amount of money can convince them to go back to the five-day workweek.
+Some of the respondents reported that no amount of money can convince them to go back to the five-day workweek.

 As we spend most of our time on the road commuting or driving, a four-day workweek would mean a 20% reduction.
 In the Philippines, 8.96 million people commute every day on jeepneys while 1.87 million people hop on buses to get to work.
 Traffic congestion in cities as well as carbon emissions will be tremendously reduced in one change alone.
 There are essentially zero drawbacks, except for the fossil fuels industry seeing their profits shrink.